-When it comes to the cost of groceries in Detroit, the city has a score of 89, while Michigan as a whole is just .1% above the national average.
-One person can expect to spend approximately $303 on groceries monthly.
+When it comes to the cost of groceries in Detroit, the city has a score of 89, while Michigan as a whole has a score of 100.1.

 Common grocery stores in Detroit include Meijer, a local chain, and a variety of independent grocery stores like Lafayette Foods, Honey Bee Market, and Prince Valley Market.

 Eating out in Detroit is reasonable.
 An average meal at an inexpensive sit-down restaurant in Detroit will cost approximately $12, excluding the tip.
 For a three-course meal at a mid-range restaurant, expect to spend around $23, also without the tip.
 Meanwhile, a combo meal at a fast-food restaurant will cost around $7.

 Many people in Detroit choose to use public transit to get around instead of owning their own car.
 Detroit has a lot of options for public transportation such as the QLine, DDOT Buses, SMART Buses, and the People Mover.
 The prices for each option will vary.
 For the Qline, the walk-up price is $1.50, but there are reduced costs for purchasing day, monthly, or annual passes.
 Meanwhile, the People Mover costs $.75 per ride, but there are also monthly and annual passes available for frequent riders.

 Rideshare services like Uber and Lyft are also available in Detroit.
 The base fare for an UberX is $1.50, while a standard Lyft will start at an initial cost of $1.
 Both of these costs will change depending on the service chosen.